 Ansgar Belke and Florian Verheyen, The Low-Interest-Rate Environment, Global Liquidity Spillovers and Challenges for Monetary Policy Ahead, Comp Econ Stud 56: 313-334.

-The program of the workshop looked as follows:
+The program of the one-day symposium looks as follows:

 8:30 am Registration